afgane/gcp_batch_netcat/README.md

 # GCP Batch Netcat Galaxy Tool

-A Galaxy tool that submits a job to Google Cloud Platform (GCP) Batch service to test connectivity to an NFS server using `netcat`.
-This tool is predominantly intended for use with Galaxy deployments using the Galaxy Helm chart, where it can verify network connectivity between GCP Batch workers and NFS storage systems.
+A Galaxy tool that submits a job to Google Cloud Platform (GCP) Batch service to test network connectivity to various services including NFS servers.
+This tool is predominantly intended for use with Galaxy deployments using the Galaxy Helm chart, where it can verify network connectivity between GCP Batch workers and critical services.

 ## Overview

-This tool creates and submits a GCP Batch job that runs a simple network connectivity test to an NFS server using `netcat` (nc).
+This tool creates and submits a GCP Batch job that runs comprehensive network connectivity tests using various tools.
 It's particularly useful for:
 - Testing network connectivity between GCP Batch compute nodes and NFS storage
-- Validating that firewall rules allow communication on port 2049 (NFS)
+- Validating connectivity to Galaxy web services
+- Testing Kubernetes DNS resolution and external connectivity
 - Troubleshooting connectivity issues in Galaxy deployments on Kubernetes
+- Debugging firewall rules and network configuration

+**New Features:**
+- **Auto-Discovery**: Automatically discovers NFS LoadBalancer external IP addresses via Kubernetes API
+- **Multiple Test Types**: NFS, Galaxy web, Kubernetes DNS, Google DNS, and custom targets
+- **Enhanced Debugging**: Comprehensive network diagnostics with detailed logging

 The tool is available in the Main Tool Shed at: https://toolshed.g2.bx.psu.edu/view/enis/gcp_batch_netcat/